stellar/stellar-rpc-blaster/cmd/tx-load-test/docs/PLAN.md

 - `--target-rps > 0`
 - `--classic-rps >= 0`
 - if `--classic-rps > 0`, it directly determines the simple-payment tx/s rate
+- bench should perform a small sampled on-chain participant-account existence preflight by default, and allow it to be disabled explicitly
 - account pool must be large enough for both the Soroban stream and the classic companion stream for the requested duration and rate
 - `sac-transfer` requires valid SAC holder subsets and trustlines in state